Ry-F3/Oku/README.md

 **Key points on how I can use Oku:**

-1. As I log into Oku, I am greeted with a clean and intuitive interface.
+1. As I open up Oku, I am greeted with a clean and intuitive interface.

 2. I input the circulating supply and market capitalization of the cryptocurrency I am interested in.
 Oku instantly calculates the corresponding price based on the provided data.